 Eventually, we improved the coating on the 50-500mm lens and added it to our (full-frame) DG series.
 An update with an optical stabilization system followed in 2010.
 The lens joined SIGMA’s lineup of most popular products.

-From 500mm to 600mm: the super telephoto zoom lens evolves
+From 500mm to 600mm: the ultra telephoto zoom lens evolves

 Now it is the year 2018, and the time has come to announce a successor to the APO 50-500mm F4.5-6.3 DG OS HSM: at Photokina 2018, we introduced our brand-new 60-600mm F4.5-6.3 DG OS HSM | Sports lens.